• Skip to primary navigation

 Did You Like This Recipe?

-Love these sautéed green beans?
-Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & consider leaving a comment below.
-Thanks in advance!
+Love this green bean recipe?
+Please leave a 5-star rating in the recipe card below and leave a comment below.
+Thanks!

 sautéed green beans with furikake California thanksgiving